Hours and allowances

 This staff member will normally not be entitled to an expatriation allowance because her physical place of work, prior to being appointed, was at ESRIN.

-For staff taking up duty as of 1 April 2012, a new expatriation scheme is in force, with the allowance set at 10% of the basic salary, progressively reduced by two percentage points after 5 years until it reaches 0% as from year 10.
+For staff taking up duty as of 1 April 2012, the allowance is set at 10% of the basic salary, progressively reduced by two percentage points after five years until it reaches 0% as from year 10.
 Entitlement to this allowance resumes when the staff member moves to another country where he/she is eligible to expatriation allowance.

 Staff members entitled to an expatriation allowance are also entitled to an education allowance for each dependent child.
 Entitlement begins in primary school and ends once a child completes full-time studies.